ahuacate/nas-hardmetal/README.md

 - [x] Synology DDNS is working with your chosen hostname ID at `hostnameID.synology.me`

 Tasks to be performed are:
+- [ ] Create the required Synology shared folders and NFS shares
-- [ ] Install the required Synology applications:
+- [ ] Install the following Synology applications:
   * `Drive` - a Synology remote access tool
   * `Moments` - Synology photo manager
-  * `WebDAV Server` - a Synology remote access tool
   * `Virtual Machine Manager` - a Synology virtualisation tool
   * `VPN Server` - Synology VPN access server
-  * `Git Server` - have local branch of Github
-- [ ] Create the required Synology shared folders and NFS shares
 - [ ] Create a new user groups:
   * `homelab` user group
   * `privatelab` user group